Sky-487/FallDetection/README.md

 # FallDetection
-These codes is for a wearable waist fall detection device.
+These codes are for a wearable waist fall detection device.
 The reference code comes from a set of gesture recognition codes: https://github.com/mushroomcloud-cc/tinyml-workshop

 1 Hardware